hdang09/IQ-Challenge-Backend/README.md

 # IQ Challenge API
-An API for IQ Challenge minigame
+An API for IQ Challenge minigame of F-Code Club for the orientation to welcome K18 of FPT University HCM.

 ## Project Structure